endojs/endo/packages/daemon/DESIGN.md

   }
   ```

-- For a connection formula, Endo provides a reference to a remote object.
+- For a connection formula, Endo provides a stream of references to a remote
+  connection bootstrap object.
   The formula describes the capability transfer protocol, address, and public
-  key of the interlocutor.
+  key of the interlocutor, as well as the bootstrap value for the near
+  side of the connection.

 - The inbox identifier denotes a pet name store and corresponds to an
   Inbox object.